koliaza/academic-kickstart/content/en/project/queer-crip/index.md

 - An article on [trans aesthetics and urbanity]({{< ref "publication/barbeau-2022-transaesthetics/" >}}).

-- A reflexio on the  [Twitter harassment](https://academia.hypotheses.org/39675) I received upon joining the CNRS.
+- A reflexion on the  [Twitter harassment](https://academia.hypotheses.org/39675) I received upon joining the CNRS.

-I've also been invited to discuss those subjects, in a  [seminar on public bodies](https://www.youtube.com/watch?v=MiMaQ4zdwxM), as well as in the  [Enjeux territoriaux](https://www.radiofrance.fr/franceculture/podcasts/les-enjeux-territoriaux/le-territoire-vecu-des-personnes-handicapees-5395514) radio show on France Culture.
+I have  been invited to discuss those subjects, in a  [seminar on public bodies](https://www.youtube.com/watch?v=MiMaQ4zdwxM), as well as in the  [Enjeux territoriaux](https://www.radiofrance.fr/franceculture/podcasts/les-enjeux-territoriaux/le-territoire-vecu-des-personnes-handicapees-5395514) radio show on France Culture.
 I've also given an introductory course on crip studies (in the Teaching tab).